ftdi-rs/libftd2xx/README.md

 examples using the [`embedded-hal`] traits can be found in [`ftd2xx-embedded-hal`].

-### One-time Linux Setup
+### udev rules
-To access the FTDI USB device as a regular user you need to update the [udev] rules.
+To access the FTDI USB device as a regular user on Linux you need to update the [udev] rules.

 Create a file called `/etc/udev/rules.d/99-ftdi.rules` with:
 ```